 |March 19, 2019||60,000 points if you spend $4,000 in first 3 months|

 (formerly 50,000 points after $4,000 spend in first 90 days)

 Chase has come down hard recently on applicants who open many accounts at once.
 Though it’s not an official policy, Chase appears to be enforcing a “5/24” rule on new credit card applications.
-What this means is – if you have opened at least five credit card accounts in the past 24 months with any issuer (not just Chase) – your application will likely be denied.
+If you have opened at least five credit card accounts in the past 24 months with any issuer (not just Chase), your application will likely be denied.
 The rule seems to apply to any credit card account that shows up on your credit report, including co-branded store cards and authorized user accounts.
 (On the plus side, business credit cards that don’t report to your personal credit report do not affect your chances of being approved.)